 How to Identify Skin Type

-So, what is the magic formula to determining your skin type?
+So, what is the magic formula for determining your skin type?
 You can get a pretty good idea at home, on your own – no special equipment needed.

 What you see and feel will tell you a lot about your skin type.
 If after 30 minutes, your skin has a slight oily sheen, you likely have oily skin.
 The production of oil is likely to increase throughout the day, and within an hour a piece of blotting paper pressed to your skin would show at least a moderate amount of residue.